Healthy Relationships: Balancing Independence And Partnership

 Connect with a licensed couples therapist on Regain for guidance as you decide what being in a relationship means for you and your partner.

-To foster independence within an intimate relationship is essential.
-Creating a strong emotional alliance with your partner without losing oneself can be done by engaging in honest communication, respecting boundaries, and if needed, seeking personalized guidance through couples therapy.
+Balancing relationships and independence usually involves fostering your individual interests while learning how to support each other as a team.
+Creating a strong emotional alliance with your partner without losing oneself can be done by engaging in honest communication, respecting boundaries, and, if needed, seeking personalized guidance through couples therapy.

 How do you balance attachment and independence in a relationship?